 Peggy wants to back up her Yahoo mail using Carbonite.
 Leo says that Carbonite will back up a basic set of files by default.
-But it will back up other files if you set it to. but you have to do that within the Carbonite's settings.
-As for backing up her yahoo mail, that's a bit of a challenge.
-She saves the attachments, but doesn't know where they are saved in.
-Leo says it should be in her downloads folder, unless Peggy changed that setting.
-Go into your browser settings and see where the browser saves downloads to.
-Once you know that, you can tell Carbonite to save it.
+But it will back up other files if she sets it to.
+She'll have to do that within the Carbonite's settings.

 Tom is having issues with backup.
 He's been using Acronis True Image and over time it starts to create errors.
 Leo says that imaging is great for creating a moment in time, so if something goes wrong, he could blast that image back on the hard drive and he'll be back up and running in minutes.
 But if it's versioning, and doing incremental backups, it can get corrupted.
 So it's a good idea to start fresh from time to time.